Analysis | The new (sort of) activist (sort of) left: Big business

 “We’ve never had an industrialized society where the richest and most powerful people were as liberal as they are now in the U.S.,” Shor told New York magazine last year.
 “There is now this host of incredibly powerful institutions — whether it’s corporate boardrooms or professional organizations — which are now substantially more liberal than they’ve ever been.”

-So we have emergent corporate movements like the one last year in which businesses overtly endorsed the Black Lives Matter movement — a rejection of criticism the movement has faced on the political right.
+So we have emergent corporate movements like the one last year in which businesses overtly endorsed Black Lives Matter — a rejection of criticism the movement has faced on the political right.

 One can be forgiven for assuming that the BLM endorsements were a short-term shift responding to a vocal consumer base.
 But, of course, that’s not happening in isolation.
 After the storming of the Capitol on Jan.
-6, a number of corporations announced that they would withhold campaign contributions to Republicans who’d voted against finalizing the results of the election — a direct condemnation of a political action taken by a majority of the House Republican caucus.
+6, a number of corporations announced they would withhold campaign contributions to Republicans who’d voted against finalizing the results of the election — a direct condemnation of a political action taken by a majority of the House Republican caucus.

 Businesses have used their campaign contributions to reflect changing politics more broadly than simply that threat.
-A review of contributions from the largest political action committees representing businesses or trade groups shows that even those which still give more to Republicans than Democrats mostly shifted toward more giving to Democrats in 2020 relative to 2012 or 2016.
-(The data below come from the Center for Responsive Politics.)
+A review of contributions from the largest political action committees representing businesses or trade groups shows that even those that still give more to Republicans than Democrats mostly shifted toward giving to Democrats in 2020 relative to 2012 or 2016.
+(The data below comes from the Center for Responsive Politics.)

 Considered on an industry basis, the shift is more stark.
 Across industry categories, the shift in giving between the two parties has shifted substantially to the left.